 Shenzhen(深圳) is known as the Silicon Valley of China.
 Read this post to find out what to do in this interesting city very close to Hong Kong.

-Until the late 1970s Shenzhen (深圳) was a small Chinese town bordering Hong Kong with less than 300,000 inhabitants.
-Since 1979 the Chinese government decided to start an experiment and declared Shenzhen the country’s first Special Economic Zone (or SEZs).
-The plan was clearly to rival with the economic power of Hong Kong by undertaking a series of reforms without destabilizing the political and social system in the rest of China.
+Until the late 1970s, Shenzhen (深圳) was a small Chinese town bordering Hong Kong with less than 300,000 inhabitants.
+In1979 the Chinese government decided to start an experiment and declared Shenzhen the country’s first Special Economic Zone (or SEZs).
+The plan was clearly to rival the economic power of Hong Kong by undertaking a series of reforms without destabilizing the political and social system in the rest of China.

 This sudden growth has also had a negative impact.
 Shenzhen is one of the most expensive cities in China.
-Renting a house, especially in the area near Hong Kong, can be as expensive as New York.
-The large companies that produce mobile phones and computers have created hundreds of thousands of jobs, but often the workers’ conditions are very bad.
-It is also a completely new city and this means that there are not many places of historical interest, although there are still many other things to see.
-In short, Shenzhen is the perfect representation of modern China.
+Renting a house, especially in the area near Hong Kong, can be as expensive as in New York (here my five days travel guide).
+Large companies that produce mobile phones and computers have created hundreds of thousands of jobs but, often, the workers’ conditions are not very good.
+Being a completely new city this means that there are not many places of historical interest.

 Shenzhen is known as one of the top 20 High-Tech cities in the world, and definitely one of the more modern in China.
 Despite its incredible development, it’s not a very polluted city.